 Wi-Fi connections are subject to interference when a USB 3.0 device is connected

-A USB 3.0 device connected to the FRITZ!Box interferes with the Wi-Fi connections to the FRITZ!Box.
+A USB 3.0 device interferes with the Wi-Fi connections from the FRITZ!WLAN Stick to the wireless router.
 This significantly reduces the range of the Wi-Fi connections.

 1 USB 3.0 device is interfering with the Wi-Fi connection

 USB 3.0 devices with insufficient shielding can interfere with the radio connections of devices located very close to the USB 3.0 device or its USB 3.0 cable.
 Normally, such interference occurs only rarely, and usually only during data transmission via USB and with poorly insulated USB 3.0 cables that act like antennas and amplify the radiation of the USB 3.0 device.

 The range, data throughput, and quality of radio connections is reduced by the radiation from such USB 3.0 devices.
 This affects Wi-Fi connections in the 2.4 GHz frequency band, but does not affect the 5 GHz frequency band.